> initializing profile...

 Full Stack Engineering

 End-to-end application development from database architecture to pixel-perfect UI.
 LAMP stack roots with modern framework fluency.
+Commerce, healthcare, and broadcast systems in production.

 02